-Affiliate sites usually target keywords with high buyer intent (i.e. “best espresso machines” or “top 10 espresso machines,” which heavily indicate that a user is looking to buy an espresso machine).
+Affiliate sites usually target keywords with high buyer intent (i.e., “best espresso machines” or “top 10 espresso machines,” which heavily indicate that a user is looking to buy an espresso machine).

 Affiliate sites that are built on private blog networks or purchased backlinks are worth less than those with natural link profiles.
 Sites that use PBNs or purchased links to generate search engine rankings also generally will have less history than their natural counterparts at the same income level.
-A combination of short history and high penalty risk can have a large effect on the valuation of an affiliate site.
+A combination of short history and high penalty risk can have a large effect on the valuation of an affiliate website.

 You’ll want to assess the quality of your site’s content by your own subjective measures, but you may also hire an editor or freelance SEO consultant for a second opinion.
 If you’ve been outsourcing your content creation, you should consider using a tool such as Copyscape to confirm that there aren’t any duplicate content issues.

 It is also worth considering how you are currently producing content for your site and how easy it will be to transfer this process to a new owner.
 If you are working with a copywriter or agency, then the reliability of this service will factor into the site’s value.
 If it seems unlikely that a new owner will be able to keep the content flowing long-term or will have to pay for copy at a higher rate, this could present a problem.